Introduction

 "passwordChangedOn": "2020-09-08 07:13:39",

-Once you have your access token, you can execute some requests.
+Once you have your access_token, you can begin making API calls.

 If you are a Master Reseller, you could use the following request to list all of your Resellers: